DYasser/Dodge_Java/README.md

 ## The Code Logic:

 I coded the game using Java, but the logic stays the same for most languages.
-In some cases, there might be better options for other languages with broader libraries.
+There might be better options for some languages with special libraries.

 I started by creating a game thread that will be leading the whole game.
 I created a game loop that will keep looping and updating everything needed for the user to be able to play the game smoothly.